What is Instacart?

 Canaan Partners

-Canaan is an early-stage venture capital firm with a focus on technology and healthcare, supporting companies from seed through growth stages in areas like enterprise software, fintech, and digital health.
+Canaan is an early-stage venture capital firm that invests in technology and healthcare companies, backing founders from seed through growth stages in areas such as enterprise software and digital health.

 What's next for Instacart?